 Levada do Norte - Best Hikes in Madeira you can do without the car

 Levada do Norte starts above Camara de Lobos in the village of Estreito De Câmara De Lobos and is one of the largest and most important in Madeira.
-Given its located in the southern part of the island, it can be done all year round.
-It’s a lovely walk taking you all the way to Cabo Girao and offering spectacular views over parishes of Câmara de Lobos and Campanário.
+Given it’s located in the southern part of the island, it can be done all year round.
+It’s a lovely walk taking you all the way to Cabo Girao and offering spectacular views over the parishes of Câmara de Lobos and Campanário.

 I have not managed to walk this Levada.
 I did pass the head of the trail on my way to Camara dos Lobos, and the bus stop is located just a few meters from the entrance to the path.

-The opinions on the difficulty of this hike are divided, but there are few parts where the path leads next to sheer drop; therefore, I recommend you are aware, especially if you are suffering from vertigo or fear of heights.
+The opinions on the difficulty of this hike are divided, but there are a few parts where the path leads next to a sheer drop; therefore, I recommend you are aware, especially if you are suffering from vertigo or fear of heights.

 You can end or start the hike at Cabo Girao Skywalk, which is incredible in itself and a must-see when in Madeira.

 How to get to Levada do Norte by bus